MathKeyboardEngine/MathKeyboardEngine.Python/README.md

 1. Calling `get_edit_mode_latex()` outputs the total of LaTeX you typed, for example `\frac{3}{4}\blacksquare` (if `\blacksquare` is your cursor), which you then feed to the typesetting library for display.
 1. Calling `get_view_mode_latex()` outputs the LaTeX without a cursor.

 #### Let me test it now!

-Live (JavaScript) examples can be tested at [MathKeyboardEngine.GitHub.io](https://mathkeyboardengine.github.io).
+Live (JavaScript) examples can be tested at [mathkeyboardengine.github.io](https://mathkeyboardengine.github.io).

 A Python example for the PyQt6 GUI framework can be found in the [examples](https://github.com/MathKeyboardEngine/MathKeyboardEngine.Python/tree/main/examples) folder.
 Note that the Python example is limited, because it does not handle physical keyboard input.
 Also, there are many more GUI frameworks for which there is no example.
-The PyQt6 example might provide insight in how to use mathkeyboardengine in any project.
+However, the PyQt6 example might provide insight in how to use MathKeyboardEngine in any project.

 #### Pros and cons?